PlanktoScope/PlanktoScope/documentation/docs/reference/software/functionalities/sample-imaging.md

 # Sample Imaging

-This document describes how the PlanktoScope software captures images of samples and how it uses the image-acquisition settings exposed by the "Fluidic Acquisition" page of the PlanktoScope's Node-RED dashboard.
+This document explains how the PlanktoScope software captures images of samples and how it uses the image-acquisition settings exposed by the "Fluidic Acquisition" page of the PlanktoScope's Node-RED dashboard.

 Currently, the PlanktoScope software only has one sample-imaging mode, which we call "stop-flow imaging":

 ## Stop-flow imaging